splk-flx - Creating and managing Flex Trackers

 screen02.png

-Note: this step is important as this identifier is used to categorise and group the entities in the user interface, make sure any form of convention that makes sense for you:
+Note: This step is important as this identifier is used to categorize and group the entities in the user interface.
+Make sure to use any form of convention that makes sense for you:

 screen2.png